bocchino/AppleCore/Common/README.md

 1\.
 Single top-level AppleCore source files
 -------------------------------------------

-If your program consists of a single AppleCore source file (not counting the AppleCore library files, which are precompiled and automatically linked in during assembly), then do the following:
+**Single program:** If your program consists of a single AppleCore source file (not counting the AppleCore library files, which are precompiled and automatically linked in during assembly), then do the
+following:

 1. Give the source file the suffix ac and put it in a directory ac, e.g., ac/PROGRAM.ac.

-2. At the same level as the ac directory, write a makefile that includes $(APPLECORE)/Common/Defs, then defines a variable ACC-DECLS that providing the argument to -decls on the acc command line, then includes $(COMMON)/Makefile.ac.
+2. At the same level as the ac directory, write a makefile that includes $(APPLECORE)/Common/Defs, then defines a variable ACC-DECLS providing the argument to -decls on the acc command line, then includes $(COMMON)/Makefile.ac.

-**Example:** ${APPLECORE}/Programs/Games/Snake
+*Example:* ${APPLECORE}/Programs/Games/Snake

 Issuing make does the following: